FengxuanZhang6/FengxuanZhang6.Github.io/contents/home.md

 **Zhejiang Ocean University**, Master of Agricultural and Forestry Economics and Management (2021 – 2024)

 #### Research Interests
-Supply Chain Management, Deep-Sea Systems Engineering, Marine Resources and Environmental Management, Game Theory and Its Applications.
+Supply Chain Management, Game Theory and Its Applications; Deep-Sea Systems Engineering, Marine Resources and Environmental Management.